Primary Resources: Sound

 Consider the pace of the music and the impact of sound effects and moments of silence.
 Is the filmmaker trying to amaze, excite or amuse the audience?

-- The film narrative unit in Year 5 recommends children develop film language by exploring how filmmakers create mood, pace and viewpoint with music and sound.
+- Film narrative: children develop film language by exploring how filmmakers create mood, pace and viewpoint with music and sound.

-- In Year 4, the non-fiction unit on persuasive texts suggests watching film trailers and discussing the effect of the music and sound effects, before demonstrating how to combine words, music and images to persuade an audience.
+- Non-fiction - persuasive texts: watching film trailers and discussing the effect of the music and sound effects, before demonstrating how to combine words, music and images to persuade an audience.

 Latest content: